kadenflick/FlickTools/README.md

 ## Toolboxes

-Tools are categorized by theme and organized into toolboxes.
-Each toolbox aggregates tools that are useful in different scenarios.
-Tools can be present in multiple toolboxes.
-For a full list of all tools, see the [Tool List](docs/FT_Tool_List.md).
+Each toolbox contains tools that are useful in different scenarios, though some tools are present in multiple toolboxes.
+Within each toolbox, tools are categorized and grouped by theme.
+For a full list of all tools, see the **[Tool List](docs/FT_Tool_List.md)**.

 - **[FT Everyday Toolbox:](docs/ft_everyday_toolbox.md)** Your everyday toolbox.
 It contains tools that you might use everyday.
 - **[FT Fire Toolbox:](docs/ft_everyday_toolbox.md)** Tools to make the life of a GISS mapping fire with the NIFS a little easier.